All Episodes

 I think he's trying to set it up and create a continuing anti-war mentality in this country.

-It's what they think got them uh got them elected.
+It's what they think got them elected.

-And he is convinced that if we have a draft, that fewer and fewer people will be sent to war because politicians won't have the guts and presidents won't have the guts to defend the country when necessary, because they won't want to incur the wrath.
+And he is convinced that if we have a draft, that fewer and fewer people will be sent to war because politicians won't have the guts and presidents won't have the guts to defend the country when necessary because they won't want to incur the wrath.

 Now, this is all belied by the facts of history.

-Uh we have we had a draft for most of this nation's recent history, uh during the Vietnam War era and so forth, and yeah, it it it it caused some problems.
+We had a draft for most of this nation's recent history during the Vietnam War era and so forth.

-But it's it's silly.
+But it's silly.

 We have a volunteer army.